-ACT designed the COMPASS/ESL (English as a Second Language) placement tests to help postsecondary institutions quickly and accurately assess incoming ESL students’ English language ability levels and place them into appropriate ESL courses.
+ACT Compass/ESL (English as a Second Language) placement tests are designed to help postsecondary institutions quickly and accurately assess incoming ESL students’ English language ability levels and place them into appropriate ESL courses.

 Tests are available for four subject areas:

-These tests may be used separately or in combination to give a profile of a student’s language abilities.
+These tests may be used separately or in combination to provide a profile of a student’s language abilities.

 Volume/Number of Users

-Annually, more than 1,300 postsecondary institutions and more than 2.5 million students in the United States currently use COMPASS.
-Of the 2.5 million, 2% take COMPASS/ESL.
+Annually, more than 300 postsecondary institutions and more than 92,000 students in the United States currently use ACT Compass/ESL

 - Place ESL students accurately and quickly